rubenmoor/TutorialMPBasics/README.md

 This code checks the application state to see whether or not we have LAN enabled to chose between LAN (encoded as the "Online Subystem NULL") and the Epic Online Services/EOS.
 The idea is to implement a UI that has a checkbox to set the `bEnableLAN` value in the game instance.

+The configuration of EOS and Steam follows further down below, in Part 3.
+Until then, only LAN actually works.

 ### Creating a session

 Just follow the comments inside the code to get what's going on.